Deepam-Rai/Algorithms/MapReduce/Basic Definitions.md

 ### **Sort and Shuffle:**
- refers to the phase inbetween Map and Reduce and outputs key and its value list as a pair for each unique key.
+ refers to the phase in between Map and Reduce and outputs key and its value list as a pair for each unique key.
  - This phase is carried out by the MapReduce framework.

 ### **Reduce:**